 Published on November 22nd, 2016 | by Visit Legazpi

 Ligñon Hill Nature Park

-The 156-meter high Ligñon (also spelled Lingñon, pronounced as /li-NYON/) Hill has always been one of Legazpi’s most famous landmarks.
+The 156-meter high Ligñon Hill (also spelled Lingñon, pronounced as /li-NYON/) is one of Legazpi’s most famous landmarks.
 For years, Ligñon Hill is known only for the PHIVOLCS observatory located in its flanks and an old lighthouse on its summit.
 Today, it has become one of the city’s prime destinations for sightseers, adventurers and even fitness buffs.
-The new Ligñon Hill Natural Park promises to be the city’s best destination offering sights and activities for all types of visitors.
+The new Ligñon Hill Nature Park offers sights and activities for all types of visitors.

 The best time to ascend the hill is at early morning just before sunrise, while the air is cool.
 Visitors have the opportunity to witness the morning sun rise up from the Albay Gulf and cast its golden rays on the city below.
 Early morning is also the best time to view Mayon since it is usually in all its naked glory at this time of day.
 An alternative is the sunset or evening walk up the hill where one can see the sparkling city lights sprawled below and enjoy the cool breeze from the ocean.

 From the airport: Turn right to Magayon Drive (you will pass through a private subdivision).
 Turn left at the junction with Bogtong Road and proceed until you reach the tennis courts, just before the gate to the Albay Wildlife Park.
 You may start your trek up the hill at the entrance (near the tennis courts).
 You can also drive your vehicle up the hill.

 From Legazpi: Take a Legazpi-Daraga Loop 1 jeepney.
 It will take you directly to the foot of the hill.

 From Daraga: Take a tricycle from the centro to Tagas and ask the drive to drop you off at the tennis courts.